 Q- Do I need a Heart Failure Action Plan?

 Action Plan provides clear instructions for you and your caregivers to follow should any new signs or symptoms develop.
-Together you and your doctor can customize a plan that's best for your specific type and class of heart failure and your functional abilities.
-Knowing what to do and when can be challenging and may be overwhelming if you don't have a strategy in place.
+You and your doctor can work together to create a plan that is tailored to your unique type and class of heart failure, as well as your functional skills.
+Knowing what to do and when can be difficult, and if you don't have a plan in place, it can be stressful.

 Cardiologists recommend that everyone with heart failure have an action plan to help guide their self-care at home.
 A heart failure action plan or self-check plan